jtobin/pair-up/README.md

     $ aws ec2 create-key-pair --key-name vagrant > vagrant.pem \
         && chmod 400 vagrant.pem

-Set the variables in `vars/user.yml` and `Vagrantfile` to match your personal config.
+Set the variables in `vars/user.yml` and possibly `Vagrantfile` to match your personal config.
 Create a crypted password for the pair user by something like

     $ echo 'import crypt,getpass; print crypt.crypt(getpass.getpass(), "$6$YOURSALT")' | python -

+You'll need to provide your AWS access key and AWS secret keys in the environment as 'AWS\_ACCESS\_KEY' and 'AWS\_SECRET\_KEY' respectively.

 Launch the instance via: